UofMontreal-Multiexpo/uom.dat/README.md

 If using the RStudio IDE:

 3. Open the project file `uom.dat.Rproj`.
-4. In the "Build" menu, click on the "Install and Restart" menu item.
+4. In the "Build" menu, click on the "Install Package" menu item.
 5. Close the project **uom.dat**.

 If not using the RStudio IDE: